ste616/atca-training/src/apps/nvis/README.md

 Otherwise, you may set manually the minimum and maximum values to use for that particular panel.
 You must supply both the minimum and maximum values.

+If the **frac**tion argument is supplied, either with or without *min value* and *max value*, then the named panel will be displayed as a fractional change against the average value of the line in the plotted time range.

 ---